 "Special Authorization" appeals subcommittee

-In response to concerns expressed by employees and retirees with respect to certain medications which are either not eligible, or have been declined, through the special authorization process, the Employee Benefits Committee of the Board of Regents established a Special Authorization Appeals Subcommittee in the mid-1990's.
+In response to concerns expressed by employees and retirees with respect to certain medications which are have been declined, through the special authorization process, the Employee Benefits Committee of the Board of Regents established a Special Authorization Appeals Subcommittee in the mid-1990's.

 This Subcommittee which is comprised of employee representatives and medical professionals within the University community, will, on a strictly confidential basis, consider individual requests for coverage of prescribed medications that have been officially denied coverage by Blue Cross through the special authorization process.

 The Subcommittee will consider appeals made by employees/retirees, on an individual basis, provided the following conditions have been met: